MarioRashadHUB/BMW_N54_Tool/README.md

 ## Data

 This program is applicable for every N54 car made by BMW.
-Starting from when the engine platform was introduced in 2006, all the way to the last and most powerful revision of the motor in 2016.
+This engine platform debuted in 2006 and has had six different variations.
+The last and most powerful revision of the motor came from the infamous Alpina manufacture in 2016.
 The list is as follows:

 *	135
 *	335i